JiteshKusalkar/react-tinymce/README.md

 ## About the project

-This is a POC of the integration between ReactJS and the TinyMCE editor.
+This is a POC of the **Integrating ReactJS with the TinyMCE** editor.
 It also has a customized modal which can be equipped with a form which can eventually, be used to insert the data into the HTML editor in a user defined organised way.
 Currently it demonstrates an example in which clicking a button on modal inserts a message (Hi) into the editor.
 In future, this POC will showcase integration of customized plugins.

 ## Available Scripts